MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Sensitive_Information_Types.md

 1. On the **Review settings and finish** page review the settings and select **Create**.
 When successfully created select **Done**.

+1. Sign out of Joni's account by selecting the profile picture of Joni Sherman in the top right.
+Select **Sign out**, then close the browser window.

-1. Leave the browser window open.
+1. Close the browser window then open a new browser window.

 You have successfully created a new sensitive information type to identify employee IDs in the pattern of three uppercase characters, six numbers, and the keywords 'Employee' or 'IDs' within a range of 100 characters.